lsiden/roman-num-chord-chart/README.md

 you run it locally, or the host's storage if you've deployed it (see "Getting this onto your iPad" below for what that means for persistence).

+## Appearance and PDF font

+Open **Appearance (colors & font)** to:

+- Pick a **background color** and a **text/line color** for better contrast — these apply to both the on-screen chart and the exported PDF, and are saved with the chart.
+- See whether a Realbook-style PDF font was found.
+ReportLab only ships the standard 14 PDF fonts (Times, Helvetica, etc.) — there's no built-in hand-lettered jazz font, and licensed ones (New Real Book Chords, LilyJAZZText, LeadSheet) can't be bundled here.
+Drop a `.ttf`/`.otf` file you're licensed to use into a `fonts` folder next to `app.py` and it's picked up automatically on the next run; MuseJazz (free from MuseScore) is a common choice.
+Without one, PDFs use Times Bold Italic instead.

+## Per-row key-change visibility

+In Roman-numeral mode, each row of 4 measures has its own toggle ("Key changes for m.5–8") to hide that row's key-change dropdowns — handy once you've set the modulations you need and just want a cleaner editor.
+Hiding a row's controls doesn't clear any key changes already set there.

 ## Why Python instead of the in-browser version

 The chat artifact ran inside a sandboxed webpage that doesn't grant full